tom-andersson/tabusearch/README.md

 * `globfEvolZeroHold`: Evolution of the objective value zero-held with the # of function evaluations
 * `globMinValZeroHold`: Evolution of the *best* objective value found in the search (also zero-held).
 The final element of this list is therefore the overall best objective value that the search could find.

-The Tabu object also stores `bestSolution` - `Point` object corresponding to the best solution.
-A simple but useful extension to `tabusearch` would be a user choice of what data to store in Tabu objects (efficiency boost when many runs are occurring).
+The Tabu object also stores `bestSolution` - a `Point` object corresponding to the best solution.
+A simple but useful extension to `tabusearch` would be a user choice of what data to store in Tabu objects, which would provide an efficiency boost when many runs are occurring and certain data need not be stored.

 # The Tabu Search algorithm